ashishrv/pyzmqnotes/source/index.rst

 Learning ØMQ with pyzmq
 =====================================

-Messaging connects applications running on a variety of platforms, and written in a variety of languages, across a network.
-It is one of the solution in decoupling and creating distributed applications.
+ØMQ is a neat messaging library that allows you that allows you to build your own messaging infrastructure.
+ØMQ does not provide out of box messaging system experience like ActiveMQ or RabbitMQ.
+It is higher level concept than sockets and provides as low level conceptual framework as possible to build messaging systems.
-It helps in scaling where services could be handled by different applications that does one job well.
+It can help build framework that scales where services could be handled by different applications that does one job well.

 .. sidebar:: Disclaimer